alexdlaird/pyngrok/docs/integrations.rst

 -----

 In :code:`server.py`, where our Flask app is initialized, we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.
-We can initializes the :code:`ngrok` tunnel in this same place.
+We can initialize the :code:`ngrok` tunnel in this same place.

 .. code-block:: python